scratchfoundation/scratch-vm/README.md

 ## Development Server
 This requires Node.js to be installed.

 For convenience, we've included a development server with the VM.
-This is useful because the VM can take advantage of executing in a WebWorker, which is not permitted in a local file.
+This is sometimes useful when running in an environment that's loading remote resources (e.g., SVGs from the Scratch server).

 ## Running the Development Server
 Open a Command Prompt or Terminal in the repository and run: